-- Many international students are surprised the UK does not have street lighting everywhere.
-When you first move into your accommodation, find suitable and safe routes to petrol stations, shops and public telephones.
-Try to find and use routes that are well lit and busy. - Walk confidently on the pavement, facing oncoming traffic.
+- Many visitors are surprised the UK does not have street lighting everywhere.
+When you first move into your accommodation, find suitable and safe routes to petrol stations, shops and public telephones.Try to find and use routes that are well lit and busy. - Walk confidently on the pavement, facing oncoming traffic.
 When crossing the road, remember that vehicles drive on the left in the UK, so they will be coming towards you from the right. - If you are travelling late at night, walk in a group or, preferably, use public transport or a taxi.
-Avoid putting yourself at risk: don't take shortcuts near waterways (canals or rivers) or through dark alleyways or parks, for example.
+Avoid putting yourself at risk: don't take shortcuts through dark alleyways, waterways (canals or rivers), or parks, for example.